 - Are there any medical or emotional problems?

 We have produced a downloadable questionnaire sheet that can be used to help identify reasonable suspicion of drug abuse.
 Reasonable suspicion checklist.
-The form is designed for employees, but it can be used for any purpose.
+We have designed a form for employees or for anyone needing to check.

 How do you tell when a teen is on drugs?

 - Has your child lost interest in school?

 - Have you noticed your child’s grades dropping?

 - Have any teachers complained about your child?

 - Has your child changed friends or started hanging out with a drugging group?

 - Are you missing money?